codeface-io/SwiftObserver/README.md

 Every message has an author associated with it.
 This feature is only noticable in code if we use it.

-An observable can send an author together with a message via `observable.send(message, from: author)`.
-If noone specifies an author as in `observable.send(message)`, the observable itself becomes the author.
+An observable object can send an author together with a message via `object.send(message, from: author)`.
+If noone specifies an author as in `object.send(message)`, the observable object itself becomes the author.

 ### Mutate Variables